 Amazon has also reportedly built a team within its Alexa division to explore ways to make the virtual assistant, which is powered by artificial intelligence, more useful in healthcare.

 Bionik Laboratories Corp. has incorporated Echo and Alexa technologies into its exoskeleton.
 This is a robotics company focused that has developed a lower body exoskeleton technology.
-The ARKE(TM) include device control utilizing multiple sensors located throughout the device in combination with Alexa.
+The ARKE(TM) include device control utilizing multiple sensors located throughout the device in combination with Alexa skills development.
 Users will be able to activate different activity modes, such as Standing and Walking, by saying “Alexa, I’m ready to stand” or “Alexa, I’m ready to walk.”

 Software to create 3D customized personal medical devices, primarily for the treatment of cancer was recently granted by the FDA with a 510(k) clearance for Adaptiiv’s 3D bolus software, allowing the company to market the 3D printing software in the U.S.